nathanieltooley/gokemon/README.md

 </div>

 # Gokemon
 Gokemon is a CLI Pokemon battle simulator written in Go.
-Gokemon attempts to be an fairly accurate, if feature-lacking, simulation of newer-gen Pokemon battle mechanics.
+Gokemon attempts to be a fairly accurate, if feature-lacking, simulation of newer-gen Pokemon battle mechanics.
 Gokemon will not feature previous generations' mechanics, abilities, stats, or bugs the way a battle simulator like Pokemon Showdown does.

 > [!WARNING]